STEM Education: Building Critical Thinkers

 A strong STEM curriculum doesn't just boost academic performance; it transforms school culture by equipping students with practical skills and adaptability for the modern workforce.
 The research below demonstrates how effective STEM education strengthens the school environment, supports teacher learning, and builds essential competencies across diverse school communities.

 1. 4-H Summer of STEM: A Practical Approach to Increasing Workforce Readiness by Mitchell-Hawkins & Mellon (2022).
-High school students participating in hands-on STEM programs with mentorships showed improved career skills and stronger interest in STEM careers.
+High school students participating in hands-on STEM programmes with mentorships showed improved career skills and stronger interest in STEM careers.
 The findings emphasise how community involvement creates meaningful experiences beyond traditional school policies.
 When school staff collaborate with external partners, they enhance school performance while addressing workforce needs.

 2. A National Study Exploring Factors Promoting Adolescent College Readiness in Math and Science (STEM-CR) by Martinez & Ellis (2023).
-This large national sample found that academic self-efficacy predicts both achievement and STEM enrollment.
+This large national sample found that academic self-efficacy predicts both achievement and STEM enrolment.
 The research highlights how teacher efficacy directly influences outcomes.
 Schools investing in teacher education and teacher support create environments where both educators and students develop confidence for complex challenges.

 3. Post-Secondary Ready: Does the STEM Curriculum Matter? by Lee et al. (2019).
 Students in STEM schools showed higher career readiness, while non-STEM schools excelled in college readiness, suggesting school curriculum design significantly impacts future outcomes.
 The research demonstrates how teacher collaboration and school policies shape whether students develop practical skills or academic preparation.